What’s the difference between Backup and Disaster Recovery?

 By Adam Flynn

-A question that is sometimes asked is what’s the difference between Backup and Disaster Recovery, aren’t they just the same?
+A question that is sometimes asked is what’s the difference between Backup and Disaster Recovery?
+Some would ask aren’t the same thing?
 Whilst both are important, backup is just one part of the disaster recovery process.

-Organisations, large and small, that rely on IT, know that Backup is not a luxury but a requirement but the process of how your business recovers that data and its ability to use it afterwards, is equally important.
+Businesses, large and small, that rely on IT, know that having Backup on their systems and data is a requirement not a luxury.
+However the process of how your business recovers that data and its ability to use it afterwards, is equally important.
 Whether it is your business’ internal documents, customer-facing applications, or the ability to process transactional data – it needs to be protected.
 Losing data can be a disaster on its own, and can cause even more financial consequences if a business is not able to restore it in a reasonable time.
 How long could your business be without access to key data and systems depending on the nature of your business it could be days, hours or minutes?

 Disaster Recovery is the practice of creating a secondary site to which your primary site will fail over.
 An analogy to help illustrate the issue would be to imagine if the IT was your car that enables your business, and your data were the wheels.
 If your car has a flat tyre, you can replace a wheel with a spare (i.e., restore your data from the backup).
 That assumes the rest of your car is fine and can run.
 Assuming your spare tyre is exactly the same as your primary (and not a mini-spare), you can use them interchangeably.